 - 10.8.1 Purpose.
 Under the FHA, it is a discriminatory practice to refuse to make "a reasonable accommodation in rules, policies, practices, or services when such accommodation may be necessary to afford [a handicapped] person equal opportunity to use and enjoy a dwelling" 42 U.S.C.
 Section 3604(f)(3)(B).
 The same standard applies under the ADA, which also addresses nonresidential facilities providing services to persons with disabilities.
 42 U.S.C.
 12112(b)(5).
 See also G.L. c.
 40A, s.
 3. The purpose of this Section is to facilitate housing and/or services for persons with disabilities and to comply fully with the spirit and the letter of the FHA and, where applicable, the ADA. - 10.8.2 Request.
 Any person eligible under the FHA or any provider of housing to persons eligible under the FHA, or any person eligible to operate a nonresidential facility providing services to persons eligible under the ADA, may request a Reasonable Accommodation as provided by the Fair Housing Act and/or the ADA.
-A Request for a Reasonable Accommodation does not affect a person's or provider's obligations to act in compliance with other applicable laws and regulations not at issue in the requested accommodation.

-- 10.8.3 Zoning Board of Appeals.
+A Request for a Reasonable Accommodation does not affect a person's or provider's obligations to act in compliance with other applicable laws and regulations not at issue in the requested accommodation. - 10.8.3 Zoning Board of Appeals.
 All requests for Reasonable Accommodation under the FHA and/or the ADA shall be submitted to the Zoning Board of Appeals (ZBA). - 10.8.4 Information.
-All requests for Reasonable Accommodation shall be in writing and provide, at a minimum, the following information: - 1.
-Name and address of person(s) or entity requesting accommodation; - 2.
+All requests for Reasonable Accommodation shall be in writing and provide, at a minimum, the following information:

+- 1. Name and address of person(s) or entity requesting accommodation; - 2.
 Name and address of property owner; - 3.
 Name and address of dwelling or facility at which accommodation is requested; - 4.
 Description of the requested accommodation and specific regulation or regulations for which accommodation is sought; - 5.
 Reason that the requested accommodation may be necessary for the person or persons with disabilities to use and enjoy the premises; and - 6.
 If the requested accommodation relates to the number of persons allowed to occupy a dwelling, the anticipated number of residents, including facility staff (if any). - 7.
 If necessary to reach a decision on the request for Reasonable Accommodation, the ZBA may request further information from the applicant consistent with the FHA and/or ADA, specifying in detail the information required. - 10.8.5 ZBA Procedures.
-The ZBA shall decide a request for reasonable accommodation by majority vote at an open meeting.
-The ZBA may hold a public hearing using the procedures, including notice, set forth in G.L. c.
-40A, §§ 11 and 15.
+The ZBA shall decide a request for reasonable accommodation by majority vote.
+The ZBA may provide notice, as set forth in G.L. c.
+40A, §§ 11 and 15, to parties in interest.
 The deadlines imposed in G.L. c.
 40A, s.
 11 or s.
 15 may be extended upon the request of the applicant and the approval of the ZBA.
 The ZBA may seek information from other Town agencies in assessing the impact of the requested accommodation on the rules, policies, and procedures of the Town.
-Upon written notice to the ZBA, an applicant for a reasonable accommodation may withdraw the request without prejudice.
-The ZBA shall consider the following criteria when deciding whether a request for accommodation is reasonable: - 1.
-Whether the requested accommodation is reasonable; - 2.
-Whether the requested accommodation would require a fundamental alteration of a legitimate City policy; and - 3.
-Whether the requested accommodation would impose undue financial or administrative burdens on the City government. - 10.8.6 Decision.
-After conducting an appropriate inquiry into the request for reasonable accommodation, the ZBA may:

-- 1. Grant the request;

-- 2. Grant the request subject to specified conditions; or

-- 3. Deny the request.
+Upon written notice to the ZBA, an applicant for a reasonable accommodation may withdraw the request without prejudice. - 10.8.6 Decision.
+After conducting an appropriate inquiry into the request for reasonable accommodation, the ZBA may: - 1.
+Grant the request; - 2.
+Grant the request subject to specified conditions; or - 3.
+Deny the request.